 Melinda Wenner Bradley, a member of West Chester (PA) Meeting, served as clerk of the Faith & Play Group from its founding in 2005 to 2018.
 Melinda is an accredited Godly Play Trainer since 2010, and leads Playing in the Light and Learning in the Light trainings in the US.
 Her journey in service to this work has taken her to Peru, England, and Kenya to share Faith & Play.
-Melinda serves as Director of Communications and Training for Faith & Play Stories, Inc. She is also Philadelphia Yearly Meeting’s Youth Religious Life Coordinator and a co-founder of the Quaker Religious Education Collaborative.
+Melinda serves as Director of Communications and Training for Faith & Play Stories, Inc. She is also Philadelphia Yearly Meeting’s Director of Programs, and a co-founder of the Quaker Religious Education Collaborative.
 What she most enjoys is being in a circle on the floor with children, wondering together.

 The Relationship Between Godly Play® and Faith & Play